MakeSchool-Tutorials/App-Design-Documents/P01-Your-own-design-doc/content.md

 ## Data models

-List all Parse data models your app will require.
+List all Firebase data models your app will require.

 # Minimum Viable Product Milestones